-- are more creative

-- are usually emotional

-- Handle situations easily

-- like to think abstractly

-- enjoy the arts (music, art, drama, etc.)

-FUN FACTS ABOUT YOUR "SIDES"

-- The right side of your body is controlled by the left side of your brain.

-- The left side of your body is controlled by the right side of your brain.

-- Most people are left-brain dominate, even people who are left-handed writers.

-- The left side of your brain controls speech, reading, writing, and math.

-- The right side deals with spatial relationships, abstractions, and your feelings.

-This Summer Comcerts Com

-By: Rebecca Irizarry

-Do you have nothing planned for this summer?
+- are more creative - are usually emotional - Handle situations easily - like to think abstractly - enjoy the arts (music, art, drama, etc.) FUN FACTS ABOUT YOUR "SIDES" • The right side of your body is controlled by the left side of your brain. • The left side of your body is controlled by the right side of your brain. • Most people are left-brain dominate, even people who are left-handed writers. • The left side of your brain controls speech, reading, writing, and math. • The right side deals with spatial relationships, abstractions, and your feelings.
+Left - Right Conflict Your right brain tries to say the colour but your left brain insists on reading the word.
+By: Rebecca Irizarry Do you have nothing planned for this summer?
 Do you want to have a good time with your friends?
 Do you want to see some of the most well known singers or bands?
 If you said yes to any of these questions then you should go see one or more of these bands or singers.